 Below the opportunities that mobile commerce technology brings, we should not ignore some of the following mobile commerce threats:

-- Optimization’s threat: If you don’t pay attention to changes in technology, practices, or design, etc., you will not be able to take advantage of mobile commerce to increase sales but, on the contrary, will fall behind your competitors.
+- Optimization’s threat: If you don’t pay attention to changes in technology, practices, design, etc., you will not be able to take advantage of mobile commerce to increase sales but, on the contrary, will fall behind your competitors.

 - Competitors’ threat: While you can easily reach customers and competitors to exploit their information through mobile commerce, this also means they can do the same with you.